Unmarried Couples Rights Upon Separation

 Unmarried couples who have children have the same parental rights and responsibilities as married parents.

-Financial obligations with regard to the upkeep of children will continue after the breakdown of a relationship, irrespective of whether it is a divorce or the separation of a cohabiting couple.
+Financial obligations concerning the upkeep of children will continue after the breakdown of a relationship, irrespective of whether it is a divorce or the separation of a cohabiting couple.

 Pensions